numberblackH/numberblackH.github.io/dodgers/_posts/2020-11-27-Looking back on the ‘crazy’ idea the Dodgers had for Kenley Jansen.md

 noindex: true
 ---

-[Looking back on the ‘crazy’ idea the Dodgers had for Kenley Jansen](https://theathletic.com/579021/2018/10/09/looking-back-on-the-crazy-idea-the-dodgers-had-for-kenley-jansen/) &mdash; Pedro Moura(Pedro Moura is a senior writer for The Athletic covering the Los Angeles Dodgers)가 쓴 칼럼의 부분입니다.
+[Looking back on the ‘crazy’ idea the Dodgers had for Kenley Jansen](https://theathletic.com/579021/2018/10/09/looking-back-on-the-crazy-idea-the-dodgers-had-for-kenley-jansen/) &mdash; Pedro Moura(Pedro Moura is a senior writer for The Athletic covering the Los Angeles Dodgers)가 2018년 10월 9일에 쓴 칼럼의 부분입니다.
-30개팀 마이너리그 정보를 확인할 수 있습니다.
 {:.faded}

 On the Fourth of July in 2009, Carlos Subero called Kenley Jansen into his office inside San Bernardino’s San Manuel Stadium.